(Revised January 2016)

 Ha!
 Don’t believe that claim from anyone!
 These rules can change at any time and as in one particular moment in my case, a rule can be ignored or forgotten.
-My Israel-Jordan land border crossings myself and we’ve been compiling crowd-sourced experience and knowledge since then.
+I had a couple of Israel-Jordan land border crossings myself and we’ve been compiling crowd-sourced experience and knowledge since then.
 I advise getting second opinions about what is possible.
 I wasn’t clear about passport stamp options, and I unwisely canceled an easy trip to Lebanon – missed opportunity!
 During my trip, just for kicks I asked immigration officials and tour operators questions I already knew the answers to and some of them either didn’t know, weren’t sure, or had it wrong! (according to what I had experienced earlier that day).
 Try to rely on official sources (I found some that contradicted each other) but then balance that off with the most recent experiences of fellow travelers (see myriad comments below, but I’ve also add much of that information up here as well).

 My own crossings went very smoothly, but there are true horror stories of entry into and exit from Israel.
 Even Paul Theroux had a bad moment in The Pillars of Hercules: A Grand Tour of the Mediterranean (great read, by the way).
 If you are planning to travel to Petra from Israel (I did, here’s where I stayed), you are going to want to read this carefully.